driscollos/config/Readme.md

 ## Specifying a file to source data from

 You can specify the exact file which should be used to populate your config.
-If you specify a source file, all other sources are ignored including commandline arguments and environment variables.
+If you specify a source file, all other potential file sources will be ignored.
+Data from the terminal and the environment will still take precedence, in that order.
 Here is an example:

 ```go
 c := config.New()